rails/rails/guides/source/active_record_validations.md

 end
 ```

-Note that the default error messages are plural (e.g., "is too short (minimum
+Note that the default error messages are plural (e.g. "is too short (minimum
 is %{count} characters)").
 For this reason, when `:minimum` is 1 you should
 provide a custom message or use `presence: true` instead.
-When
+Similarly, when
 `:in` or `:within` have a lower limit of 1, you should either provide a
 custom message or call `presence` prior to `length`.